paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-046-justice-system-improvement.md

 ### Statutory Notes

 #### References in Text
 The Higher Education Act of 1965, referred to in subsec. (b)(3)(A)(i), (ii), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
 1219.
-Parts B, D, and E of title IV of the Act are classified to parts B (§ 1071 et seq.), C (§ 1087a et seq.), and D (§ 1087aa et seq.), respectively, of subchapter IV of chapter 28 of Title 20, Education.
+Parts B, D, and E of title IV of the Act are classified to parts B (§ 1071 et seq.), D (§ 1087a et seq.), and E (§ 1087aa et seq.), respectively, of subchapter IV of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Codification
 Another section 3001 of Pub.
 L. 90–351 is classified to [section 3797dd of this title](./chapter-046-justice-system-improvement.md#section-3797dd)